Wealthify doesn't support your browser

 You then leave all the heavy lifting to us, as we monitor your Pension Plan and adjust it to keep your retirement on track.

-Backed and owned by Aviva, Wealthify was launched in 2016.
-Today, we’re trusted by over 100,000 people to look after their savings and investments.
+Backed and owned by Aviva, we’re trusted by over 100,000 customers to look after their savings and investments.

-Simple: You don’t need any previous investing experience with a Wealthify SIPP.
-Simply choose your initial investment amount and style (from Cautious to Adventurous; Original or Ethical), then you’re good to go!
+You don’t need any previous investing experience with a Wealthify SIPP.
+Simply choose your investment style (from Cautious to Adventurous).

-Flexible: Whether via Direct Debit or one-off payments, you can pay into a Wealthify SIPP from as little as £50, helping you build a pension pot on your terms.
+Whether via Direct Debit or one-off payments, you can pay into a Wealthify SIPP, helping you to build a pension pot on your terms.

-Support: When dealing with something as important as your pension, sometimes you just need to be able to speak to an actual human being about it.
-Thankfully, we’ve got an award-winning team of them, ready and waiting to answer your call, email, or secure message (please note, they're unable to give any financial or product advice).
+When dealing with something as important as your pension, sometimes you just need to be able to speak to an actual human being about it.
+Thankfully, we’ve a Customer Care team ready and waiting to answer your call, email, or secure message. (please note, they're unable to give any financial or product advice).

 Looking to transfer an old pension to a Wealthify SIPP?